abhimanyuPathania/seven-guis/README.md

 ## Key Results

 State machines encapsulate entire business and even UI logic for the applications.
-State machines are re-usable and can be used with any UI framework.
+The machines written here are re-usable and can be used with any UI framework.

 **In this React implementation, `setState` was used zero times.**